 To sign up for the half day training or for more information, please send an email to firstname.lastname@example.org or call 311.

-Three Day Training Course in Rat Management
+Three-Day Training Course in Rat Management

 The goal of the New York City Rodent Control Academy (NYCRCA) is to provide a highly focused and standardized approach to managing rodent populations through Integrated Pest Management (IPM).
-After completing this course, pest control professionals will be able to more effectively manage rodent populations, because they will have a better understanding of the biology, behavior and habitat of rodents, contributing factors to infestation, effective ways of evaluating site-specific responses and strategies, and effective communication strategies with the public to achieve lasting change and improvements.
+After completing this course, graduates will be able to more effectively manage rodent populations, because they will have a better understanding of the biology, behavior and habitat of rodents, contributing factors to infestation, effective ways of evaluating site-specific responses and strategies, and effective communication strategies with the public to achieve lasting change and improvements.

 Who Should Attend?